adlanier/securebank-work-sample/TECHNICAL_REPORT.md

 - The user sees a clear, inline error, “Amount must be greater than $0.00”, directly under the field.
 - The submit button remains disabled by form validation until the user fixes the amount.

 As part of this, the pattern check remains in place.
 Users can still type non-numeric characters into the field, but on submit the form shows “Invalid amount format” and refuses to proceed.

-This matches the manual QA notes: letters can be typed, but they cannot be submitted.
+This matches the manual QA notes:
+- Letters can be typed
+- Letters can not be submitted

 2\.
 Add a defensive guard in onSubmit before calling the mutation